makersden/homepage/content/blog/look-inside-fiber.md

 *(EDIT: As Dan Abramov pointed out in his comment, even though 0.16 will be running on Fiber, it will run in synchronous mode, mimicking the "traditional" approach to rendering.
-This will not confer any changes in application behavior or performance and the async Fiber APIs will not be exposed.
-We will reap the benefits of Fiber at a later point in time.
+This will not confer any changes in application behavior or performance.
+The async Fiber APIs will be exposed in some ways but will not be the default mode of operation.
 Read on nevertheless!)*

 The crux of the change is transitioning from processing updates in a synchronous,